sebas642/intercessor/README.md

 ### HELLO message

-When a client or a server connects to the peerolator, it will receive a HELLO message with the following content:
+When a peer connects to the Peerolator, it will receive a HELLO message with the following content:

 ```json
 {